thomasxcarney/landing-page/README.md

-This is a landing page for a fictional business' website.
-I will be attempting to copy an image of how the site should look.
+This is a practice landing page for a website for my audio engineering business.
+I will be attempting to copy an image of how the site should look while substituting placeholder texts and images for relevant alternatives.